Yorkshire County Cricket Club in 2005: Yorkshire v Nottinghamshire (3 July)

 Nottinghamshire won the toss at Headingley and put Yorkshire into bat.
 The hosts suffered an immediate setback when Ian Harvey was out from the first ball to Andrew Harris, but Craig White and Phil Jaques settled the ship, with Jaques going on to score 55 off 33 balls.
-Richard Pyrah finished the innings with 31 off 17 as Yorkshire set their guests a target of 181 to win.
+Rich Pyrah finished the innings with 31 off 17 as Yorkshire set their guests a target of 181 to win.
 The start of Nottinghamshire's innings was the opposite to Yorkshire's: openers Will Smith (55) and Graeme Swann (62) put on 101 before they were parted, as Swann slashed nine fours, three sixes, and also had time to run eight times across the pitch in a 25-ball frenzy.
 Yorkshire took the next four wickets for 50 runs, with leg spinner Mark Lawson grabbing two, and with a high total to chase the game was in the balance.
 However, Chris Read's 28 off 18 balls saw Nottinghamshire home with just two balls to go.